Plain-English starting point

 Make the next piece usable

-Copy the message into a draft.
-Remove insults, blame, and anything you would not want read back later.
+Copy your draft into a separate note.
+Remove insults, old fights, guesses about motives, and anything you would not want read back later.

 What to save